bi119aTe5hXk/moe.TV/README.md

 2. Set the download path within Sonarr as your WebDAV shared folder.
 Such as /Macintosh HD/Users/your_user_name/Downloads/sonarr/.
 The sub-folders should be the series name.

-- Note: Authentication on both Sonarr and WebDAV only support HTTP basic authentication which is browser popup.
-And both Sonarr and WebDAV basic authentication enable or disable at the same time, i.e. you can't enable Sonarr basic authentication and disable WebDAV authentication.
-And Digest authentication in WebDAV is not supported, don't check that box in WebDAVNav Server's Authentication page.
+- Note: Authentication on both Sonarr and WebDAV only support HTTP basic which is browser popup.
+And both Sonarr and WebDAV authentication have enabled or disabled at the same time, i.e. you can't enable Sonarr authentication and disable the WebDAV's.
+And Digest authentication in WebDAV is not supported, DO NOT check that box in WebDAVNav Server's Authentication page.

 3. Login moe.TV client with your Sonarr service info.